University of Texas at El Paso: The University of Texas at El Paso

 In 1988, Diana Natalicio became UTEP's first woman president.
 When she stepped down in August 2019, she was the longest-serving sitting president of a major public research university.
 In 1989, UTEP's second doctoral program was approved (in electrical engineering).
 Doctoral programs in computer engineering, psychology, and environmental science and engineering followed in 1991, 1993, and 1995, respectively.
 The university's cooperative pharmacy and nursing doctorate programs began in 1996 and 2000, respectively.
 A biological sciences doctorate program was started in 1997 and a history doctorate followed in 1999.
 Doctoral programs in international business, civil engineering, and rhetoric and composition were started in 2003.

 In 1999, UTEP launched its MBA online degree program.
 It was designated as a Comprehensive Doctoral/Research-Intensive University by the Carnegie Foundation the following year.
 In 2002, the $11 million Larry K. Durham Sports Center opened and the Sam Donaldson Center for Communication Studies was established.
 The Academic Services and Biosciences buildings as well as the Engineering-Science complex in 2003.
 UTEP celebrated its 90th anniversary the next year with the Miners football team going to the Houston Bowl, and the men's basketball team made its 15th NCAA tournament appearance.

-In August 2019, Heather Wilson, Ph.D., became UTEP's 11th president.
+In August 2019, Heather Wilson became UTEP's 11th president.
 She previously served as the Secretary of the U.S. Air Force.

+In June 2023 the university was placed on "Warning" status by its accreditor, the Southern Association of Colleges and Schools, after the accreditor's board found significant non-compliance with its standards for full-time faculty employment, program availability, qualified administrative staff, and academic program coordination.